 MS programs in physical education/teacher education include alternative certification and traditional certification programs.
 The alternative MS certification program offers qualified students who hold non-teaching baccalaureate degrees a route to initial teacher certification while simultaneously earning a master’s degree; the traditional MS certification program offers advanced study for individuals who hold a valid bachelor’s-level professional educator certificate in physical education/teacher education.
 Applicants to the alternative MS certification program in physical education/teacher education must submit a clear background check and satisfy the State’s teaching field admission requirements; applicants to the traditional MS certification program in physical education/teacher education must submit a clear background check and hold a valid bachelor’s-level professional educator certificate in physical education.
 Both certification programs are approved by the Alabama State Board of Education (ALSBE).
 The College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 Degree requirements for all master’s programs include a minimum of 33 hours.
 All non-thesis master's degrees require a written comprehensive exam.
 Additional degree requirements for the alternative MS certification program in physical education/teacher education are in compliance with regulations established by the Alabama State Board of Education.
-These requirements include a semester long, full-time internship and satisfactory completion of the State's testing program which consists of a passing score on each of the Basic Skills Assessments (Applied Mathematics, Reading for Information, and Writing) and a passing score on the appropriate Praxis II subject assessments.
+These requirements include a semester long, full-time internship and satisfactory completion of the State's testing program which consists of a passing score on each of the Praxis Core Academic Skills for Educators (Reading, Writing, and Mathematics) and a passing score on the appropriate Praxis II subject assessments.
 In accordance with State regulations, effective for students unconditionally admitted prior to July 1, 2017, a minimum GPA of 3.00 is required on all courses used to meet master's-level certification program requirements.
 Effective for students unconditionally admitted July 1, 2017 and after, a minimum GPA of 3.25 will be required on all courses used to meet master's-level certification program requirements.